AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/the-live-feed/live-feed-overview.md

 * Leads will be generated when their person score increases in Marketo.
 * We show the top 50 leads.
-* You will only see the people that have been assigned to you in Salesforce.
+* You will only see the people that have been assigned to you in [!DNL Salesforce].

 ## Icon Glossary {#icon-glossary}